pmander90/WDI-Everything-Conf/README.md

 ##Git ini... not so fast!
 - Dotfiles are spread out, how do you keep track of all them?  dont git init your home directory
-- Option: specify a source file in bash profile `source ~/dotfiles/scripts/alias`
+###Specify a source file in bash profile
+`source ~/dotfiles/scripts/alias`
-  -- Using the source command, you can load external files into your terminal enviroment -- This requires the user to keep track of their changes in the correct files (Good habbit) -- This does not get automatically added to new enviroments and installations
+- Using the source command, you can load external files into your terminal enviroment
+- This requires the user to keep track of their changes in the correct files (Good habbit)
+- This does not get automatically added to new enviroments and installations
+###Option: Symlinks

-- Option: Symlinks
+- Symlinks are shortcuts to the actual file.
+- Using the above example, any changes done to SublimeText packages are propogated to the dotfiles directory instead
+- Changes are automatically included to the git repo and can be pushed to github and propogated to other machines
+- Careful of private data, space constraints

 ```
 # Make your backup Folder.